 - those intentionally added to consumer products like cosmetics (primary microplastics);

 - those that originate from the breakdown of larger plastic items in the ocean or from washing of synthetic fabrics (secondary microplastics).

 The average person who menstruates throws away up to 200 kg of menstrual products in their lifetime.

 But that’s not the half of it.
 A recent study from the US found that non-organic rayon-based tampons contained some pretty nasty chemicals – paint stripper to name just one.

-Then there’s the chemical absorbers, fillers, lubricants, and chemical and pesticide residues from the bleaching of cotton and the manufacturing process.
+Then there’s the chemical absorbers, fillers and lubricants, plus chemical and pesticide residues from the bleaching of cotton and the manufacturing process.

 There is very little public information on what's in our menstrual products and even less transparency about additives.
 This may be because the menstrual products industry basically polices itself.

 The sweet smell of chemicals

 Walk down any supermarket aisle for feminine care and you'll find hundreds of products aimed at freshening and deodourising.